Aliases for CEBPB Gene

 - Nuclear Factor NF-IL6 3 4

 This intronless gene encodes a transcription factor that contains a basic leucine zipper (bZIP) domain.
 The encoded protein functions as a homodimer but can also form heterodimers with CCAAT/enhancer-binding proteins alpha, delta, and gamma.
 Activity of this protein is important in the regulation of genes involved in immune and inflammatory responses, among other processes.
 The use of alternative in-frame AUG start codons results in multiple protein isoforms, each with distinct biological functions. [provided by RefSeq, Oct 2013]

 GeneCards Summary for CEBPB Gene

-CEBPB (CCAAT/Enhancer Binding Protein (C/EBP), Beta) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and ERK Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+CEBPB (CCAAT/Enhancer Binding Protein Beta) is a Protein Coding gene.
+Diseases associated with CEBPB include myxoid liposarcoma and obesity.
+Among its related pathways are IL6-mediated signaling events and Cellular Senescence.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is CEBPE.

 UniProtKB/Swiss-Prot for CEBPB Gene